kailash-manasarovar/statement/docs/timeline/2024/june.md

 ## The UK General Election

 - I spend the rest of June in the UK running my general election campaign for Finchley and Golders Green.
+- It is one of the most exhilarating times in my life.
 - The Barnet Post runs an advertisement for all the candidates and I supply a short introduction to myself and why I'm standing.

 [![Barnet post](../../content/documents/barnet-post.png)](https://barnetpost.co.uk/wp-content/uploads/2024/07/Barnet-Post-July-2024.pdf)